NoLilypad/LVC/README.md

 ### Priority

-- [ ] Modifiy version to store directly
+- [X] Modifiy version to store directly hashID
 - [ ] Fix ancestors storage
 - [ ] Write pseudocode for merge and see if it can directly include finding ancestors recursively
 - [X] Add caching